panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 The correct answer: the first snippet, the one with a class, generates a `ReferenceError`.
 The second works correctly.

-If your answer is different than the above, then you need to grasp the _Temporal Dead Zone_ (TDZ).
+If your answer is different than the above, or you made a guess without knowing what happens under the hood, then you need to grasp the _Temporal Dead Zone_ (TDZ).

 TDZ manages the availability of `let`, `const`, and `class` statements.
 It is essential to how variables work in JavaScript.